Responsive Website

 FEELS

-In the Festival Traveler’s original website, the navigation bar consisted of: Start Here tab, Festivals tab, Travel tab, and the About tab.
+In the Festival Travelers’s original website, the navigation bar consisted of: Start Here tab, Festivals tab, Travel tab, and the About tab.
 But there was instant confusion since the Start Here tab seem like the (second) homepage.
 The About tab had sub-tabs of Blog and Brand Partnership which had no correlation about the Festival Travelers website and the Founder of the website.
 It was concluded, make quick adjustments to the navigation bar’s by renaming the Start Here tab to Home tab, and include the About tab, Blogs tab, and the Contact tab.

 Original Website Overview: Website Remodel and Reconstruction